Alcohol poisoning can be fatal.

 - Don’t assume someone else will take care of the person.Take action.

 - Don’t hesitate because of the cost of an ambulance.
-Medically-necessary transport is covered by Cornell’s Student Health Plan (SHP) and many other private health insurance plans.
+Ambulance transports for alcohol emergencies are covered by Cornell’s student health plans (SHP and SHP-M) and many other private health insurance plans.

 - Don’t leave the person alone.
 They may seem to be okay, but the alcohol ingested may take some time to be absorbed before peak BAC levels are reached in the brain.

 - Don’t leave the person lying on their back.They could choke on their vomit.

 - Don’t try to give the person anything to eat or drink.

 - Don’t put the person in a cold shower.
 They could fall or the shock could make them pass out